 I am a sophomore currently attending California Polytechnic State University, San Luis Obispo as a Business Administration major.
 I am a passionate worker, priding myself with my responsibility and commitment.
 I specialize in teaching mathematics, especially up to Algebra 2.
 I have previously tutored fellow high school students in Algebra 2, Algebra 1, and Spanish.
 I love to teach mathematics because I believe that it is my strongest subject and I enjoy teaching it to others.
 My teaching style involves the use of repeated practice as I believe the statement "Perfect practice makes perfect".
 I also enjoy using supplemental materials, whether it be workbooks or worksheets that I find online.
 Other than tutoring, I enjoy playing and watching sports, especially basketball and football.
 I also enjoy spending time with friends and playing video games.

-California Polytechnic State University, San Luis Obispo - BS, Business Administration
+Undergraduate Degree: California Polytechnic State University-San Luis Obispo - Bachelor of Science, Business Administration and Management

 SAT Math: 720